Life Member Profiles

 While accomplishing these times, Eric took under his wing and coached what I feel was the best group of talented young runners to run with KJs and indeed all of the South Coast.
 Included in this group were his 3 daughters Nicky, Leslie and Karen, Leesa Bennett, the Baker twins, Wayne Barry and Tim Morrisey, ex Sydney Kings and Australian basketballer.
 All these runners ran at national level and undoubtedly owe most of their success to Eric's prowess at coaching.
 This ability remained with him as he continued to coach until about 2007.

 Eric was instrumental in introducing the present Winter Series racing format to the Kembla Joggers.
 Before 1984 KJ events were held without any set format or structure.
 Both Eric and wife Hazel (see profile) took the time to develop and organise a well balanced racing program which became known as the Winter Pointscore Series.
 The first series kicked off in 1984 with only a handful of runners but quickly grew in popularity.
 The success of the Kembla Joggers today can be largely attributed to Eric and Hazel's foresight and dedication to make this concept work, which it obviously has.
 Many of the original courses are still used today.
 Eric continued as Race Organiser until 1989.
-He has also held a number of executive positions in Kembla Joggers including Club President in 1989 and many stints on the committee, including Vice President for many years up and currently.
-Eric has been a driving force behind the development of the new Cross-County Park and is a stalwart organiser of the Thursday night track meets at Kerryn McCann Athletics Track (Beaton Park).
+He has also held a number of executive positions in Kembla Joggers including Club President in 1989 and many stints on the committee, including Vice President for many years.
+Eric was a major driving force behind the development of the Cross-County Park and was a stalwart organiser of the Thursday night track meets at Kerryn McCann Athletics Track (Beaton Park).